clragon/e1547/README.md

 ## Contact
 The app is currently under development.

-If you have questions/comments/suggestions, you can open a github Issue.
+If you have questions/comments/suggestions, you can join the [discord server](https://discord.gg/knyhWmz) or you can open a github Issue.
 You can also post in the [e926 forum thread](https://e926.net/forum_topics/25854).

 ## Credit